oizo/maze-solver/README.md

 The instructions make the assumption that you are on a Debian-based distribution, e.g. Ubuntu or Linux Mint.
 You will need to install a couple of packages to easily build the maze solver.

 ### Install dependencies
-sudo apt-get install build-essential cmake
+sudo apt-get install build-essential gdb cmake

 ### Build with cmake